PROJECT VISION

 -Riverfront retail precinct including expansive public space, fine dining, casual cafes and convenience retail

--Widened riverwalk of up to 6 metres enhancing accessibility
+-Widened riverwalk at a minimum of 6 metres and up to 14 metres to enhance accessibility

--Architecturally designed restaurant pavilions throught the precinct and at Waterfront Place
+-Architecturally designed restaurant pavilions through the precinct and at Waterfront Place

 -New destination dining experience at Naldham House